 Kenyan coffee is considered to be one of the best coffees in the world, thanks to its unique taste, aroma, and high quality.
 It is grown in a region with rich volcanic soil and a favorable climate, which contribute to the coffee's distinct flavor.
 Some consider it a cross between volcanic Kona coffee and flavorful Ethiopian coffee.

 Kenyan coffee is also known for its high caffeine content, making it a popular choice for coffee enthusiasts who desire a strong and energetic cup of coffee.
 Overall, Kenyan coffee is a delicious and high-quality beverage that offers a unique flavor profile and is sure to delight coffee lovers.

-While Kenyan coffee beans are bound to be delicious no matter what, a lighter to medium roast is bound to best emphasize the subtle, bright, and fruity qualities inherent in Kenyan beans.
+While Kenyan coffee beans are a forgiving origin of coffee when it comes to roasting, a lighter to medium roast is best to emphasize the subtle, bright, and fruity qualities inherent in Kenyan beans.